rswinkle/rswinkle.github.io/projects/invent_with_python.md

 for more details on the differences between Pygame and PySDL2

-In any case, I started this project as a way of learning PySDL2 and I think will be very useful for people trying to learn PySDL2 whether or not they have experience with Pygame and it'll be a convenient way for people to get a feel for both API's so if they're trying to pick one.
+In any case, I started this project as a way of learning PySDL2 and I think will be useful for people trying to learn PySDL2 whether or not they have experience with Pygame and it'll be a convenient way for people to get a feel for both API's if they're trying to pick one.

 ## Status